OpenBB-finance/OpenBB/website/content/sdk/data-available/ta.md

 ---
 title: Technical Analysis
-description: This documentation page provides a comprehensive guide on using the Technical Analysis Module in Openbb, which is used for analyzing time-series data.
+description: "This documentation page provides a comprehensive guide on using the Technical" Analysis Module in Openbb, which is used for analyzing time-series data.
 It provides detailed usage of functions within the ta module, demonstrating features such as Momentum, Overlap, Trend, Volatility and Volume analysis plus many more techniques.